Zeroth-order Stochastic Compositional Algorithms for Risk-Aware Learning: Convergence Analysis

-\end{prop} The main purpose of Assumption \ref{assu:F_AS_Main-2} is to guarantee boundedness of the gradients appearing in the $\textit{Free-MESSAGE}^{p}$ algorithm in a certain sense, \textit{uniformly} on the respective feasible sets.
-In this respect, we have the next result. \begin{lem} \textbf{\textup{(Gradient Boundedness)}} Suppose that Assumption \ref{assu:F_AS_Main-2} is in effect.
-Then, for every $0<\mu\le\mu_{o}$, there exist problem dependent constants $B_{1}\equiv B_{1}^{\mu}<\infty$ and $B_{2}\equiv B_{2}^{\mu}<\infty$, both increasing and bounded in $\mu$, such that
+The main purpose of Assumption \ref{assu:F_AS_Main-2} is to guarantee uniform boundedness of the gradients appearing in the $\textit{Free-MESSAGE}^{p}$ algorithm in a certain sense, \textit{uniformly} on the respective feasible sets.
+In this respect, we have the next result.